 The City of St. Thomas has started seeking farm homes for some cats at the Animal Control Centre.
 The idea is to neuter suitable cats and adopt them out as barn cats.
 It’s an innovative way to decrease the number in the pound without euthanasia and, especially for semi-feral cats, provide a well-matched home.

 Some cats prefer a life more or less on their own; they don’t want to be housecats kept indoors.
 They want to mouse and explore.
 It’s always saddened me, seeing those ones in shelters.
-Looking out a window if they can get to one, or sitting sullen in the back of a cage – you know they’re ones who would be happier outside living life according to their own rules.
+Looking out a window if they can get to one, or sitting sullen in the back of a cage.
+You know they would rather be outside living life according to their own rules.
 And that’s what barn cats do.

 From my St. Thomas Dog Blog, Jan.
 27/11